- Jennifer Goodnough, chair

-- Six faculty members, one of whom is the Morris representative to the Senate Council on Educational Policy (SCEP)
+- one the UMM representative to the Senate Committee on Educational Policy

-- The Scholastic Committee develops, reviews, and recommends policies affecting the quality of education.
-It is concerned with such matters as admissions, academic progress, course related behavior, scholarship, and graduation.
+The Scholastic Committee develops, reviews, and recommends policies affecting the quality of education.
+It is concerned with such matters as admissions, academic progress, academic advising, student academic honesty, scholarship, and graduation.
 It has the power to grant exceptions to academic regulations when the spirit of such regulations has been satisfied.
 The committee admits students and evaluates transfer credit in accordance with standards established by the campus assembly.

 The Scholastic Committee: